Wild & Woolley

-As well as books, Wild & Wooley published several popular volumes of underground comix from Ron Cobb and others, in 1975, 1977 and 1981.
+As well as books, Wild & Woolley published several popular volumes of underground comix from Ron Cobb and others, in 1975, 1977 and 1981.

 Wilding resigned as director in 1979.
-After leaving Chippendale, Wild & Woolley made its office and warehouse in Kent Street, Sydney, available at no charge for the launch of the Makar Press's The New Australian Poetry.

 The press grew considerably through the 1970s and 1980s, and became the Australian agent for American small publishers Black Sparrow Press, City Lights Bookstore and New Directions Publishing.

 In 1991 Woolley established Fast Books, which focused on short run book production catering to self-published quality paperbacks.

 In 2011, Wild & Woolley and its associated trademarked entity Fast Books were incorporated into Aveekee Pty Ltd, which was run by Pat Woolley with help from Ted Roberts, to produce new audio formats for the international audience.
 All of the companies ceased to operate after 2017.